 Apriem Advisors is a fee-based firm, as it is also a licensed insurance agency and earns commisions from the sale of insurance products.
 This represents a potential conflict of interest, though it is still legally bound by fiduciary duty.

 Apriem Advisors Background

-Harmon Kong and Mark Iwamoto founded the firm in 1998 after a decade each of experience in wealth management at corporate financial firms.
-Kong is the primary owner of the firm and service as chief financial officer and chief wealth manager.
-He’s a certified financial planner (CFP).
-Iwamoto has an MBA and serves as an advisor.
-Rhonda Ducote is the president of the firm and a shareholder and has 20 years of wealth management experience.
+Harmon Kong and Mark Iwamoto founded Apriem Advisors in 1998 after they each spent a decade in wealth management at corporate financial firms.
+Kong, a CFP, is the primary owner of the firm and serves as chief wealth manager.
+Other owners of the firm include firm president Rhonda Ducote and chief investment officer (CIO) Benjamin Lau.

 Apriem Advisors Women’s Initiative

 Apriem Advisors has a program called Women of Wisdom (WOW) that focuses on the financial needs of women.
 This unique initiative includes events and educational programs such as business exit planning education, dealing with divorce and how to bequeath money to philanthropic causes.
 Rhonda Ducote, the firm’s president, founded the program in 2014.